EuroProofNet/europroofnet.github.io/_pages/WRQT/meeting.md

 ---

 ## June 5-6, 2025
 The Workshop on Reasoning with Quantitative Types is a two day event, supported by the European Research Network on Formal Proofs.
+Intersection types were introduced near the end of the 1970s to overcome the limitations of Curry's type assignment system and to provide a characterization of the strongly normalizing terms of the Lambda Calculus.
+The key idea is to introduce an intersection type constructor ∧ such that a term of type t ∧ s can be used at both type t and s within the same context.
+If the intersection type constructor is considered to be non-idempotent, then type systems can be used to give, not only qualitative characterizations of operational properties, but also quantitative ones.
 ## Invited Speakers

 - Delia Kesner